pubnub/arduino/README.md

 This library allows your sketches to communicate with the PubNub cloud message passing system using any network hardware (chip/shield) that has a class compatible with Arduino de facto standard `Client`.
-Your application can receive (subscrbie to) and send (publish) messages.
+Your application can receive (subscribe to) and send (publish) messages.

 ## Copy-and-Paste-Ready Code!
 See how easy it is to [Publish](examples/PubNubPublisher)